-The load indicator LED identifies overload and warning conditions for the Rack PDU.
+The load indicator LED identifies overload and warning conditions for the device.

 Condition Description Solid Green OK.
-No near-overload (warning) or overload (critical) alarms are present.
-Solid Yellow Warning.
-At least one near-overload (warning) alarm is present, but no overload (critical) alarms are present.
+No overload (critical) or near overload (warning) alarms are preser Solid Yellow Warning.
+At least one near overload warning alarm is present, but critical alarms are present.
 Flashing Red Overload.
-At least one overload (critical) alarm is present.
+At least one overload critical alarm is present.